How Do I Build a 347 Stroker

 The Ford 302/289 engine family has been around since the 1960's.
 With the desire of today's engine enthusiast's to always make what the factory did better we have come a long ways in the aftermarket world as far as parts and combinations that can be installed into any small block Ford with minimal machine work to the block.

-Aftermarket blocks are nice as they are new and the material used to make the block as well as the machine work done on it at the factory are much better than OEM Ford blocks.
+Aftermarket blocks are nice as they are new and the material used to make the block and the machine work done on it at the factory far exceeds that of the OEM Ford blocks.

 Dart SHP Block $1850